 Nope, not if you don't want to.
 Many of our athletes choose to compete while others participate in the club only for the fun of it.

 Yes, when we say you're ready.

-FF follows a strict progression path for inverts.
+We follow a strict progression path for inverts.
 Athletes must first demonstrate inverts on trampoline and airbag/water ramp before they move onto the snow.
 If you are interested in learning how to flip, you are encouraged to sign up for trampoline (see: https://www.fortunefreestyle.com/fall) and to participate in our summer water ramp

 Absolutely.
 All our coaches hold active certifications with Freestyle Canada.
-Many have advanced qualifications which allows them to coach competitive slopestyle and mogul athletes, and to teach air skills (including flips) on trampoline, water ramp/airbag and snow.
+Many of our coaches also have advanced qualifications which allows them to coach competitive slopestyle and mogul athletes, and to teach air skills (including flips) on trampoline, water ramp/airbag and snow.

 The Great Hambolo of course.
 Just ask him.

 Our day starts promptly at 9:00 outside at the bottom of the Pineault chair for on-snow warm up.
 We will have Fortune Freestyle flags/banners set up to help you find us.

 Freestyle skiers are a hard-core bunch.
 If Camp Fortune is open then we're skiing.
 Dress appropriately!